 To research and recommend fundraising and grant opportunities;

-To assist with developing city guidelines related to the selection and placement of public art and other displays, performances, exhibitions, and similar arts and humanities activities; and,
+To assist with developing city guidelines related to the selection, placement and maintenance of public art and other displays, performances, exhibitions, and similar arts and humanities activities; and,

 To make reports and recommendations to the governing body on all matters referred to it by the governing body.